Today, I will tell you about the cold working process and its working in detail. In the last article, I discussed Hot Working Process in detail.

 This cold rolling process is carried below the recrystallization temperature of the metal or, in most cases at room temperature, it is called cold rolling.

-Usually, cold rolling is used after the hot rolling of metal to give the metal a clean and smooth finishing.
+Usually, cold rolling is used after the hot rolling of metal to give the metal a clean and smooth finish.
 It also increases tensile strength and stiffness.

 Cold Extrusion is also done by passing the metal stock or piece through the dies by applying a compressive force to change the shape of the metal piece.